kadiryaren/simpleJavaATM/README.md

 # simpleJavaATM
 In this repository  I coded simple java ATM application.
-Main.java is our main class.
-So run it!
+This simple project coded with Object Oriented Programming philosophy.